wozo/Leaflet-Maps-Marker/readme.txt

 * Map center icon [Joseph Wain](http://glyphish.com/) - Creative Commons Attribution (by)
 * Plus, json & csv-export icon by [Yusuke Kamiyamane](http://www.pinvoke.com/) - Creative Commons Attribution (by)
 * Question Mark Icon by [RandomJabber](http://www.randomjabber.com/)

 = Credits & special thanks to =

 * Sindre Wimberger ([http://www.sindre.at](http://www.sindre.at)) for help with bugfixing & geo-consulting
 * Susanne Mandl ([http://www.greenflamingomedia.com](http://www.greenflamingomedia.com)) for plugin logo
 * Wordpress-Settings-API-Class by Aliso the geek ([http://alisothegeek.com/2011/01/wordpress-settings-api-tutorial-1/](http://alisothegeek.com/2011/01/wordpress-settings-api-tutorial-1/))
 * [Hind](http://www.nanodesu.ru) who originally release a basic Leaflet plugin (not available anymore) which I used partly as a basis for Leaflet Maps Marker plugin
-* [shramov](http://psha.org.ru/b/leaflet-plugins.html) for bing and google maps plugins for leaflet For more information on translations of the plugin and how to contribute a new translation, please visit [http://www.mapsmarker.com/languages](http://www.mapsmarker.com/languages).
+* [shramov](http://psha.org.ru/b/leaflet-plugins.html) for bing and google maps plugins for leaflet

+For more information on translations of the plugin and how to contribute a new translation, please visit [http://www.mapsmarker.com/languages](http://www.mapsmarker.com/languages).

 = Trademark and copyright =

 MapsMarker &reg; - registration pending
-Copyright 2011-2012, Robert Harm, All Rights Reserved == Upgrade Notice ==
+Copyright 2011-2012, Robert Harm, All Rights Reserved

+== Upgrade Notice ==
 = v2.7.1 =
-= v2.6.1 =
+upgrade to leaflet 0.4.4 and the longest changelog ever - see http://www.mapsmarker.com/v2.7.1 for more details = v2.6.1 =
 Bing maps bug should now be fixed
 = v2.6 =
 Bing Maps support, new translations, Google Maps optimizations+bugfixes and more - see http://www.mapsmarker.com/v2.6 for more details
 = v2.5 =
 Google Maps support, new collaborative translation site [http://translate.mapsmarker.com](http://translate.mapsmarker.com), Russian+Bulgarian+Turkish translation, admin dashboard widget
 = v2.4 =